Last Updated on March 5, 2022 by Res Marty

 Travel towards the North onto the Gothic Road from Crested Butte on the Mount Crested Butte.
 Once you pass through the Slate River, take the left turn towards County Road 374 for five miles.
 Next, take the left turn towards BLM Road 3220.
 Travel for the next 0.3 miles to reach the campsite.

 Looking for some peace amidst the chaos of the world and wishing to escape in a dreamy land?
 The Pearl Lake Campgrounds situated at the foot of Farewell Mountain is where you should go camping then.
 With a mesmerizing view of the lake and snowcapped mountains of Colorado, you can involve yourself in some fun activities like fishing and hiking.
 Moreover, you get tables, toilets, laundry, and a clean water facility at the campsite to offer you peace and comfort altogether.
+From this campsite, the colorado national monument and the Roosevelt national forest are great attractions to explore within a day.

 Travel from Steamboat Springs towards the West for two miles to County Road 129 from the U.S. 40.
 Then, take the right turn and travel North for the next twenty-three miles.
 Finally, reach Pearl Lake Road, turn to East, and drive for the next two miles to reach your destination.